 Since the Saskatchewan Party formed government, Dan has served as Minister responsible for SLGA, Government Services, and ITO.
 He has also served as Government House Leader, co-chair of the Legislation and Regulation Review Committee, as a member of the Standing Committee on Crown and Central Agencies, and as a member of the Public Accounts Committee.

 For the 27th Legislature, Dan served as Speaker of Legislative Assembly, chair of the Board of Internal Economy, the Privileges Committee, and the House Services Committee.
-He is currently a member of the Standing Committee on Human Services and a member of the Private Bills Committee.
+He is currently a member of the Private Bills Committee, and he was previously a member of the Standing Committee on Human Services.